-Each reported transaction occupies a record and is assigned a six-digit FAT Code.
-The original FAT Code is repeated in a new record each time the transaction or event is reported.
+Each reported transaction occupies a record and is assigned a four-digit FAT Code.

-six-digit serial number corresponding to a single aircraft and transaction/event
+A four-digit number corresponding to a single aircraft and transaction/event.

-date (or date range) the transaction or event was reported in Cargo Facts or Cargo Facts Update
+Date (or date range) the transaction or event was published on Cargo Facts or in Cargo Facts Update.

-manufacturer serial number/construction number (c/n).
-Following common industry convention, MSN is used for Boeing, and c/n is used for Airbus aircraft.
+Manufacturer serial number/construction number (c/n).
+Following common industry convention, MSN is used for most aircraft, while c/n is used for Airbus aircraft.

-source/seller/lessor of aircraft (may be blank when unknown or not applicable).
-In case of Orders, the ordering party is usually listed as the From Party.
+Source/seller/lessor of aircraft (may be blank when unknown or not applicable).
+In the case of Orders, the ordering party is usually listed as the From Party.

 Can I suggest changes or amendments to the FATs?

-Yes, please email us at firstname.lastname@example.org to propose changes.
-In your correspondence, we ask that you be as specific as possible about the changes or amendments you are suggesting.
+Yes, please contact us to propose changes or submit a transaction.
+In your correspondence, we ask that you be as specific as possible.

 How often is the data updated?

 FATs data is updated weekly.